 During the day, the gymnasium is open to students and equipment may be signed out.
 Please contact the Athletics Coordinator for information.

 Students are given opportunities to participate in campus recreation offered at various times during the school year.
-These activities include handball, basketball, volleyball, badminton, tchoukball, flag football, and soccer.
-There are also a number of opportunities to participate in off-campus multi-sport leagues and specialized events such as paintball, rock climbing, etc.
+These activities include handball, basketball, volleyball, badminton, tchoukball, flag football, speedminton, pickleball, and soccer.

 STUDENT LEADERSHIP